ianastafeva/Epigene_labs/Epigene_labs/README_1.md

     return gene

 Part 2:

 Now, we have thousands of users.
 Run `poetry run python populate.py` to populate the database and simulate the number of users.
 Let's check again the endpoint that allow a user to retrieves the full list of genesets.
 The output doesn't look good, and it's getting slower right ?
 Suggest a way to improve it.

+Answering: I suggest a function that allows the user to select a slice of data

-Im main.py add:
+Im main.py:

 # addition nb 4
 '''Function that allows the user to choose the slice of data'''